Sherlaine/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+## Final Product - Tweeter
+!["Screenshot of landing page"]
+!["Screenshot of press the compose button"]
+!["Screenshot of too many words"]
+!["Screenshot of execeeded word limit alert"]
+!["Screenshot of hover favicons"]
+!["Screenshot of compose tweet"]
+!["Screenshot of tweet sent"]

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.